 Abstract.
 The turbulent kinetic energy dissipation rate is one of the most important quantities characterizing turbulence.
 Experimental studies of a turbulent flow in terms of the energy dissipation rate often rely on one-dimensional measurements of the flow velocity fluctuations in time.
-In this work, we first use Direct Numerical Simulation (DNS) of Stationary Homogeneous Isotropic (SHI) direct numerical simulation of stationary homogeneous isotropic turbulence at Taylor-scale Reynolds numbers $74 \le R{\lambda} \le 321$ to evaluate different methods for inferring the energy dissipation rate from one-dimensional velocity time
+In this work, we first use direct numerical simulation of stationary homogeneous isotropic turbulence at Taylor-scale Reynolds numbers $74 \le R{\lambda} \le 321$ to evaluate different methods for inferring the energy dissipation rate from one-dimensional velocity time records.

-- records.
 We systematically investigate the influence of the finite turbulence intensity and the misalignment between the mean flow direction and the measurement probe, and derive analytical expressions for the errors associated with these parameters.
 We further investigate how statistical averaging for different time windows affects the results as a function of R{λ} .
-The results are then combined with Max Planck Variable Density Turbulence Tunnel (VDTT) hot-wire measurements at $147 \le R{\lambda} \le 5864$ - 10 to investigate flow conditions similar to those in the atmospheric boundary layer.
+The results are then combined with Max Planck Variable Density Turbulence Tunnel hot-wire measurements at $147 \le R{\lambda} \le 5864$ to investigate flow conditions similar to those in the atmospheric boundary layer.
 Finally, practical guidelines for estimating the energy dissipation rate from one-dimensional atmospheric velocity records are given.